4 Impressive + 1 Surprising Benefits of Pumpkin & A Yummy Recipe!

 3. Lowers Blood Pressure: Pumpkin seed oil has been found to reduce high blood pressure.
 And don’t forget the seeds!
 Pumpkin seeds contain magnesium which also helps regulate blood pressure.
 And, they’ve got zinc, calcium, and potassium to boot!
 So save those seeds when you’re carving pumpkins!

 4. Heart Healthy: The plant based chemicals in pumpkins called phytosterols, make it more difficult for our small intestine to absorb cholesterol, thereby lowering the total and LDL (“bad”), cholesterol levels.
 The fiber in pumpkin also helps keep our hearts healthy!

 5. They Make You Happy: My personal favorite benefit from pumpkin, tryptophan!
 Tryptophan is the well known amino acid responsible for making us sleepy after our Thanksgiving meal.
+If you have trouble getting to sleep at night then the correct tryptophan dosage can help you get to sleep!
 In addition to helping us sleep, tryptophan also makes us happy!